jtheisen/squil/readme.md

 # SQuiL

-This is the source repo for the SQuiL prototype - a proof-of-concept for a generic SQL UI.
+This is the source repo of the SQuiL prototype - a proof-of-concept for a generic SQL UI.

 Use the following two links for more information: